michalrajkowski/michalrajkowski/README.md

 Hey, i am a software developer who creates simple games with Python in the free time.
 Im currently working on my *Legendary cooperative fantasy card/board game*.

-If you for some reason want to reach out, message me at
+If you for some reason want to reach out, message me at:

 ![My mail as image to be protected from crawling bots :D](email_image.png)